juliafalcao/woolf-correspondence/README.md

 ### Dates

 The dates in which the letters were written/sent are also recorded in various formats.
-Since I wanted to standardize at least the years for my work, I wrote a function to extract them as best as I could, using `dateparser` and regular expressions.
-This code can be found in the notebook `extract_years.ipynb` and the final version with the `year` column is in `vw_with_years.csv`.
+Since I wanted to standardize at least the years for my work, I wrote a function to extract them as best as I could, using [dateparser](https://dateparser.readthedocs.io/) and regular expressions.
+This code can be found in the notebook `extract_years.ipynb` and the final version with the "year" column is in `vw_with_years.csv`.
 I uploaded it as a separate file because I haven't manually validated all of the rows so I can't guarantee 100% accuracy.

-## Some stats
-- 3756 complete letters
-- written between the years* of 1896 and 1941
-- average content length of 334 words, 1519 characters
-- 254 distinct recipients

-\* regarding the years, see [Dates](#dates)